Steelhead are one of America’s most popular game fish. They taste delicious, can grow very large and are fierce fighters on the rod.

 Thanks to the prolonged time the fish spend in the rivers, there are pre or post-spawners around at any given time, giving you, the angler, a very large window of opportunity.

 Then, there will also be days when catching them will be virtually impossible.
-That’s steelhead fishing in a nutshell!
+That’s (steelhead) fishing in a nutshell!

 How Many Eggs Do Steelhead Lay?

-However, the really large specimens can produce between 3,000 and 5,000 eggs.
+However, larger specimens can produce between 3,000 and 5,000 eggs.

 DID YOU KNOW: In the world of trout and salmon, only the Pacific king or chinook salmon lays larger eggs than steelhead do.